HansenJacobA/work-progress-tracker/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This is like Twitter, no edits allowed, just write what is current and be able to query for the data at any time.
+This is like Twitter, no edits allowed, just write what is current and be able to query by topic at any time.

 ### To use this application
 - Install dependencies in both the client and api